 Hawaii has a vast variety of shells that are found both in the sand and along underwater shell beds.
 I never condone taking shells away from the beach that still have critters living inside them, but bringing home a few empty shell treasures is a neat way to begin a collection of beautiful beach findings for your home.

-In case you find yourself stooping low to scoop up a shell or two, and wonder what its name is, here is a quick list of some of Hawaii’s more popular shells to find.
+In case you find yourself stooping low to scoop up a shell or two (just don’t take the shells home), and wonder what its name is, here is a quick list of some of Hawaii’s more popular shells to find.

-These are not shells but in fact pieces of shells.
-They are very common to find on Hawaii’s beaches and are recognized by their puka, or hole, in the middle.
-Puka shells are typically worn down pieces of a cone shell’s spire, which is the part of the shell that contains all the whorls (think of a whorl as the swirl or spiral growth of the shell).
+- These are not shells but in fact pieces of shells.
+They are ubiquitous to found on Hawaii’s beaches and are recognized by their puka, or hole, in the middle.
+Puka shells are typically worn-down pieces of a cone shell’s spire, which is the part of the shell that contains all the whorls (think of a whorl as the swirl or spiral growth of the shell).
 A naturally occurring hole forms in the center of these weathered shells, hence their name puka shell.
-Because of their hole, puka shells are ideal beads for necklaces, bracelets and other jewelry.
+Because of their hole, puka shells are ideal beads for necklaces, bracelets, and other jewelry.

-A sunrise shell is possibly the most treasured shell of the Hawaiian seas.
-Originally worn only by Hawaiian royalty, the sunrise is a deep water scallop that boasts vibrant colors of yellows, oranges and pinks, much like the colors of a sunrise.
-They are very rare and hard to find, which is why you’ll see a hefty price tag on them in stores.
-Although uncommon, it is not unheard of for sunrises to wash up on north facing shores of Oahu, Kauai and Niihau.
+- A sunrise shell is possibly the most treasured shell of the Hawaiian seas.
+Originally worn only by Hawaiian royalty, the sunrise is a deep water scallop that boasts vibrant colors of yellows, oranges, and pinks, much like the colors of a sunrise.
+They are scarce and hard to find, which is why you’ll see a hefty price tag on them in stores.
+Although uncommon, it is not unheard of for sunrises to wash up on the north-facing shores of Oahu, Kauai, and Niihau.

-Cone shells get their name from their shape, but come in all sorts of colors and patterns.
+- Cone shells get their name from their shape but come in all sorts of colors and patterns.
 These types of shells are shockingly detailed and bright, and for good reason.
-The creatures inside of cone shells have a very poisonous sting, so don’t immediately pick one up if you see it.
+The creatures inside cone shells have a very poisonous sting, so don’t immediately pick one up if you see it.
 Wait to make sure it is empty before you touch it and don’t ever touch one if it’s underwater.
-The most common pattern of cone shells found in Hawaii is the black-and-white one, which has dark brown or black and white square designs.
+The most common pattern of cone shells found in Hawaii is the black-and-white one, which has dark brown or black-and-white square designs.

-The name opihi actually refers to the creature that lives inside this shell, but the shell name is actually a limpet.
+- The name opihi actually refers to the creature that lives inside this shell, but the shell’s name is actually a limpet.
 Opihi cling to rocks much like mussels do in California, and are gathered and eaten by local people in Hawaii.
-They are oval shaped and look like flattened volcanoes, since their center rises slightly and then craters.
-They can be anywhere from bright white in color to a deep black, and usually blend into their surrounding.
+They are oval-shaped and look like flattened volcanoes since their center rises slightly and then craters.
+They can be anywhere from bright white in color to a deep black and usually blend into their surrounding.
 However, if you’re reef walking you will most likely spot them clinging to the rocks and protectively capping the creature beneath it.

-While sea glass is not natural nor a shell, it is a very common component of Hawaii’s sand.
-Glass that has been weathered, worn down and smoothed over is common to find amongst the shells and sand grains, and usually is green, brown or clear.
+- While sea glass is not natural nor a shell, it is a ubiquitous component of Hawaii’s sand.
+Glass that has been weathered, worn down and smoothed over is common to find amongst the shells and sand grains and usually is green, brown or clear.
 The less common sea glass colors to find are blue and turquoise, and the really rare colors are purple and red.
-The glass comes from a plethora of different sources including beer and wine bottles, Japanese fishing floats, shipwrecks and other marine debris.
+The glass comes from a plethora of different sources including beer and wine bottles, Japanese fishing floats, shipwrecks, and other marine debris.
 It is collected and made into jewelry or used for decoration in homes and is very common to find in Hawaii.